daxsoule/camhd_floc_model/README.md

-# RTE-CamHD
+# camhd_floc_model

-Example notebooks for working with OOI CamHD data in the cloud, using the Pangeo big data science framework.
+Notebooks for the analysis and modeling of CamHD data.

 Data used in these scripts can be downloaded here: https://drive.google.com/open?id=181KueMUMLMRh15r-vXinCp9iu4MYk7Pn